Quantum (quadratic) gravity: replacing the massive tensor ghost with an inverted harmonic oscillator-like instability: Unitary quadratic quantum gravity with IHO-like spin--2 sector

 which is supported only on the (finite) hypersurface $k^2=\mu_2^2$ in momentum space.
 This on-shell term generates the discontinuities (absorptive contributions) associated with cuts through that line, but it does not control the $|k|\to\infty$ region that produces UV divergences.
 Hence the dual-IHO prescription removes the on-shell (cut-producing) part of the dual-IHO line while retaining its off-shell contribution to renormalization and real (dispersive) loop corrections.
 Consequently, the dual-IHO mode can and does contribute {virtually} through the principal value part of its propagator.
 This yields: \begin{enumerate} \item real part corrections to amplitudes (dispersive effects), e.g.\ modifying the finite parts of $2\to2$ graviton scattering at tree level and in loops; \item UV improvement and counterterms, since the spin--2 sector effectively behaves as a Pauli--Villars like subtraction,

-so that for $k^2\to\infty$ one has $D^{(2)}(k)\sim \mu_2^2/k^4$, which is precisely the mechanism behind the $1/k^4$ UV falloff and power-counting renormalizability. \end{enumerate} Importantly, these virtual contributions affect the {running} of the local couplings ($M_P^2$, $\alpha$, $\beta$ and matter couplings (and $\Lambda_{\rm cc}$) if included) through standard UV divergences, but they do not open new physical intermediate-state channels of the optical theorem.
+so that for $k^2\to\infty$ one has $D^{(2)}(k)\sim \mu_2^2/k^4$, which is precisely the mechanism behind the $1/k^4$ UV falloff and power-counting renormalizability. \end{enumerate} {Note that loop diagrams may, of course, acquire imaginary parts from ordinary physical graviton, scalaron, or matter lines, but not from cutting the dual-IHO spin--2 line.
+Thus, the dual-IHO sector contributes virtually to real dispersive amplitudes and UV counterterms, while opening no new physical intermediate-state channel in the optical theorem.} Importantly, these virtual contributions affect the {running} of the local couplings ($M_P^2$, $\alpha$, $\beta$ and matter couplings (and $\Lambda_{\rm cc}$) if included) through standard UV divergences.

 In summary, the dual-IHO prescription enforces a clean split between what is allowed and what is forbidden.
 The IHO-like spin--2 part is off-shell as there is no $\delta$-function support, thus its propagator is understood as a principal value, so loop integrals generate only real contributions, exactly the pieces needed for renormalization (counterterms and the real parts of self-energies/vertices).
 Since the $\delta$-supported part is what normally produces an absorptive contribution and hence a unitarity cut (via the optical theorem), the corresponding physical channel involving the spin--2 dual-IHO never opens.
 The dual-IHO spin--2 mode is therefore present as a virtual, renormalizing sector but is excluded from the spectrum of on-shell intermediate states.
-We also provided a further justification for this using the spectral representation of the dual-IHO propagator.
+We also provided a further justification for this using the spectral representation of the dual-IHO propagator. {In the Appendix.~\ref{app:BRST}, we discuss the BRST quantization and physical Hilbert space structure and argue that the virtual dual IHO spin-2 sector is consistent with unitarity.}